grayalienventures/naicsjs/README.md

 # naics
-Utility tools for 2022 NAICS standards in PHP.
+Utility tools for 2022 NAICS standards.

 ## Installation
 Install this package using npm.